Simpler Optimal Sorting from a Directed Acyclic Graph: Introduction

-We show that this problem formulation allows for a surprisingly simple solution: Remove a maximum-length directed path $\pi$ from $G$.
-Iteratively remove an \emph{arbitrary} source $x_i$ from $G$, inserting $x_i$ into $\pi$ using \emph{finger search} where the finger $p_i \in \pi$ is the farthest in-neighbour of $x_i$ in $G$ along $\pi$ (which we find by simply iterating over all in-neighbors of $x_i$).
-This algorithm relies upon no involved data structures, and instead only uses a finger search tree and lowest common ancestor queries.
-We use $O(n + m + \log e(P_G))$ time and $O(\log e(P_G))$ queries.
+\paragraph{Contribution.} We consider the setting from~\cite{haeupler2024fast}, where the input is a directed acyclic graph $G$ over $X$ with $m$ edges and where, unlike \cite{cardinal_sorting_2013, HoogRutschmann24, van_der_hoog_preprocessing_2019}, one does not separate the algorithmic performance between a pre-processing phase using $G$ and a phase that uses queries to $O_L$.
+We show that this problem formulation allows for a surprisingly simple solution: $G$ denotes the input and $H_i$ the graph at iteration $i$.
+Remove a maximum-length directed path $\pi$ from $G$ to get $H_1$.
+Iteratively remove an \emph{arbitrary} source $x_i$ from $H_i$ to get $H_{i+1}$.
+Insert $x_i$ into $\pi$ using \emph{finger search} where the finger $p_i$ is the farthest in-neighbour of $x_i$ in $G$ along $\pi$ (we find $p_i$ by simply iterating over all in-neighbours of $x_i$).
+We use $\Theta(n + m + \log e(P_G))$ time and $\Theta(\log e(P_G))$ queries.
+We consider this algorithm to be simpler.
 Our proof of correctness is considerably simpler, as it relies upon only one counting argument and one geometric observation.